 tall old tree bole with its canopy blasted away by natural events is shown on

 what is probably

-constituting Plate III showing the aspect of Prospect Park in 1879 as seen as
+print constituting Plate III showing the aspect of Prospect Park in 1879 as

-looking north across the American Falls from Goat Island, and that the Park
+seen as looking north across the American Falls from Goat Island, and that

-is still extensively wooded for all the buildings and other improvements
+the Park is still extensively wooded for all the buildings and other

-reported to have been constructed on it.
-The city is completely masked from
+improvements reported to have been constructed on it.
+The city is completely

 To resume, there are no roads or paths or structures of any kind shown in the illustration, nor are any human beings shown at all.
 Note that the shoreline of the mainland does not depict the limestone flats that probably occurred there at the time of the drawing, but perhaps were built over or appeared to the illustrator to represent human degradation of a natural landscape feature but which were, in fact, created by the dynamics of the river itself.
 Note that the caption said the depiction is an ideal situation.
 To give the viewer today some idea what the view up the American rapids would look like after restoration, one may stand on one of the two farther bridges on the Three Sisters Islands where the vegetation comes uninterrupted to the river bank, and where most of the developed shoreline in the Canadian and on Goat Island is blocked from view.

 It is apparent from the

 The Report of the Commissioners